alexanderkram/config/README.md

 # Config

 **Config** is a basic checklist I follow to set up a new Mac's development environment.
-It gets me up to speed with Git, Ruby, GitHub, Rails, Node, and more so I can more quickly get back to coding.
-(Just saw this by [mdo](https://github.com/mdo) and created my own one)
+It gets me up to speed with Bower, Git, Ruby, Node and more so I can more quickly get back to coding.

 ## Contents